Kalki 2898 AD: Themes and influences

 The film takes inspiration from Hinduism as Kalki is the tenth and final incarnation of Vishnu, who is a messiah during the Kali Yuga.
 Bhairava is an apparent reference to Kala Bhairava, an avatar of the Hindu deity Shiva.
 A place that appears in the film, Shambhala (near modern-day Varanasi), is prophesied to be the birthplace of Kalki in scriptures.
 This concept was later borrowed into the Kalachakra tradition of Tibetan Buddhism where it is described a mystical kingdom somewhere beyond the Himalayas and also as a state of mind.

 Furthermore, director Nag Ashwin has openly stated that Star Wars had a huge influence on him growing up, and that it "is subconsciously a part of my aesthetic" in the making of the film.
 The character Luke was influenced by Luke Skywalker.
 The director also claimed that Guardians of the Galaxy (2014) served as an inspiration as well.
-Kamal Hassan showed Ashwin centenarian Tibetan monks and Dorian Gray for inspiration of the look of Yaskin.
+Kamal Haasan showed Ashwin centenarian Tibetan monks and Dorian Gray for inspiration of the look of Yaskin.